herzaparam/telegram-app-arka/README.md

-# Telegram-app
+<h1 align="center">Telegram</h1>
 The website-based chat app, developed using socket.io, react.js, and express.js.
 After registration and login, users can private chat with other users or join group chats.
-Users can also change personal information.
+Users can also change personal information such as phone number, profile picture, bio, name, and user name.

 ## Package
 - redux